fdnd-agency/adconnect/README.md

 ### Cooperation carousel
 - Used semantic HTML: `<ul>`, `<li>`, and an `<a>` containing an `<img>`.
-- Built mobile-first, then enhanced for larger screens using `@media` queries.
+- Built mobile first, then enhanced for larger screens using `@media` queries.
 - Created the carousel as a reusable component, allowing it to be used across multiple pages.
 - Performed responsive and accessibility testing.
 - All data (logos) is dynamically fetched from the Directus API.